The following objectives are foreseen in the course:

 Risultati di apprendimento attesi

-1) understanding how the physical process governing the earthquake ground motion affects the seismic response of soils and structures (DdD 1);
+- Understanding how the physical process governing the earthquake ground motion affects the seismic response of soils and structures;

-2) acquisition of in depth knowledge of seismic norms (especially Italian and European, but also worldwide) as regards definition of seismic actions for design (DdD 1);
+- acquisition of in-depth knowledge of seismic norms (especially Italian and European, but also worldwide) as regards definition of seismic actions for design.

-3) mastering open source software for the evaluation of seismic response of structures (DdD 2);
+- Mastering open source software for the evaluation of seismic response of structures;

-4) solving realistic complex engineering problems related to earthquake engineering (DdD 2);
+- solving realistic complex engineering problems related to earthquake engineering.

-5) ability to make a presentation and defense of the technical results obtained within the homeworks during the oral evaluation (DdD 3,4,5).
+Ability to make a presentation and defense of the technical results obtained within the homework assignments.

 The first part of the course is devoted to the introduction to engineering seismology and seismic hazard.
 Specifically, some recent earthquakes and their effects on the natural and built environment are reviewed.
 Then, methods and criteria for seismic site characterization and seismic zonation are introduced, with a review of site effects, slope stability and liquefaction problems for microzonation studies.